 It packs all the benefits of a strength and cardio workout into one killer move.

-When you've got limited time in the gym, moves like the box jump will be your saving grace—a surefire way to hit multiple muscles at once and get a serious cardio benefit at the same time.
+When you've got limited time in the gym, exercises like the box jump will be your saving grace—a surefire way to hit multiple muscles at once and get a serious cardio benefit at the same time.

 "This exercise is meant to be a full-body movement-ideally, quick, explosive, and controlled," says Stephany Bolivar, CrossFit coach and personal trainer at ICE NYC.

-Box Jump Benefits and Variations
+Box Jump Workout Benefits and Variations

 As you become more comfortable with the box jump, you can use taller boxes or try them wearing a weighted vest (or even make it a box jump burpee), suggests Bolivar.
 Single-leg box jumps are another way to take this move up a notch.
 To make this move low impact, you can step onto the box, alternating which foot leads every rep, says Bolivar.

 - Stand just in front of a box with feet shoulder-width apart.